DataBranner/RegexBlaster/README.md

 ### To do

+ 1. Better name for `damage`; implement it and `level`.

+ 1. Add option for logging.

+ 1. Add option for pre-defined series of levels.

  1. Handle failed attack and non-combatant strings without inadvertently pausing program.

+ 1. Need more productive attacks and noncombatants

  1. Abstract `Timer` and `Scorer` from `CursesDisplay`.